m0rff/dokku-telegram/README.md

 # Dokku Telegram

-Dokku Slack is a plugin for [Dokku](https://github.com/progrium/dokku) that notifies [Telegram](https://telegram.org/) of deployments.
+Dokku Telegram is a plugin for [Dokku](https://github.com/progrium/dokku) that notifies [Telegram](https://telegram.org/) of deployments.

 ## Installation